Rolf Fritz

-Rolf Fritz (born April 15, 1904 in Hofgeismar; died September 2, 1992 in Münster) was a German art historian.
+Rolf Fritz (April 15, 1904, in Hofgeismar – September 2, 1992, in Münster) was a German art historian.
 His research focused on German art from the Middle Ages to the 19th century, especially on the art and cultural history of Westphalia, as well as on various genres of arts and crafts.

 Life

 Rolf Fritz was born in Hesse of a Strasbourg family and grew up in Dortmund.
 After completing his training as an elementary school teacher in Hilchenbach (Siegerland), he studied art history, history, classical archaeology and philosophy in Berlin and Vienna and received his doctorate in 1930 with Adolph Goldschmidt in Berlin with the dissertation "Das Stadt- und Straßenbild in der holländischen Malerei des 17.
 Jahrhunderts" (The city and street scene in 17th century Dutch painting).

 First, he spent a year as an assistant to Cornelis Hofstede de Groot in The Hague.
 This was followed by work as a volunteer at various departments of the Berlin museums, including the Near Eastern Department, the Gemäldegalerie and the Museum of Decorative Arts, which was then located in the Berlin Palace.